VDBWRAIR/ngs_mapper/doc/source/analysis.rst

 Using runsamplesheet.sh to run multiple samples in parallel
 -----------------------------------------------------------

-:doc:`scripts/runsamplesheet` is just a wrapper script that makes running :py:mod:`runsample.py <miseqpipeline.runsample>` on a bunch of samples easier.
+:doc:`scripts/runsamplesheet` is just a wrapper script that makes running :py:mod:`runsample.py <ngs_mapper.runsample>` on a bunch of samples easier.

 You just have to first create a :doc:`samplesheet` then you just have to run it as follows: